 At a glance

-Baby's development at 27 weeks
+Baby's development at 27 weeks pregnant

 Antenatal classes are helpful, even for experienced mums.
 That’s because researchers are constantly discovering new things that can help your pregnancy, and delivery methods change a lot too.